digitalrebar/digitalrebar/doc/licenses/ocbtemplate.md

 ## OCBTemplate on OpenCrowbar Framework Licenses

-OCBTemplate on OpenCrowbar is made available by Dell under the Apache 2 license.
+OCBTemplate on OpenCrowbar is made available by OCBtemplateAuthor under the Apache 2 license.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.